RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 This guide shows how to configure [Okta](https://help.okta.com/en-us/Content/Topics/Security/Identity_Providers.htm) as a SAML single sign on identity provider (IdP) for your Redis Cloud account.

-This guide shows how to use the Generic application template; you can also use the [Org2Org]({{<relref "/rc/security/single-sign-on/saml-sso/saml-integration-okta-org2org">}}) application template.
+Learn how to use the Generic application template; you can also use the [Org2Org]({{<relref "/rc/security/single-sign-on/saml-sso/saml-integration-okta-org2org">}}) application template.

 To learn more about Redis Cloud support for SAML, see [SAML single sign on]({{<relref "/rc/security/single-sign-on/saml-sso">}}).